devlooped/SponsorLink/readme.md

 Your NuGet package needs to add an analyzer/generator assembly/project, which performs the SponsorLink check during compilation.

-The following is an example analyzer that performs the sponsor link check:
+The following is an example analyzer that performs the SponsorLink check:

 Project:
 ```xml